-37 Funds
+38 Funds

-- (1) Subject to a resolution passed by the party, the party's funds may be derived from the following sources only: - (a) the entrance fees and annual renewal fees payable by members, - (b) donations, - (c) other sources as determined by the committee. - (2) Subject to a resolution passed by the party, the party's funds and assets must be used to pursue the party's objects in the way that the committee determines. - (3) As soon as practicable after receiving money, the party must: - (a) deposit the money, without deduction, to the credit of the party's authorised deposit-taking institution account, and - (b) issue a receipt for the amount of money received to the person from whom the money was received. - (4) A cheque or other negotiable instrument must be signed by 2 authorised signatories.
+- (1) Subject to a resolution passed by the association, the association's funds may be derived from the following sources only: - (a) the entrance fees and annual subscription fees payable by members, - (b) donations, - (c) other sources as determined by the committee. - (2) Subject to a resolution passed by the association, the association's funds and assets must be used to pursue the association's objects in the way that the committee determines. - (3) As soon as practicable after receiving money, the association must: - (a) deposit the money, without deduction, to the credit of the association's authorised deposit-taking institution account, and - (b) issue a receipt for the amount of money received to the person from whom the money was received. - (4) A cheque or other negotiable instrument must be signed by 2 authorised signatories.